 How do customers get renewable energy to their home?
 Providers purchase renewable energy certificates (RECs) from qualified renewable energy generation facilities.
 One REC represents 1000 kWh of power generated from that facility.
 When a customer enrolls in a green electricity plan, the provider retires the RECs for the corresponding amount of power that the customer uses.

 If you want to go green in Connecticut, you must select an alternative electricity supplier.
-Eversource and United Illuminating utility companies do not offer 100% renewable energy products.
+Eversource and UI (United Illuminating) utility companies do not offer 100% renewable energy products.

 Providers offer many flavors of renewable energy electricity plans.
 Green electricity plans are available with term lengths ranging from 1 to 3 years.
 Some providers offer short-term 100% renewable prepaid electricity plans.

 At ElectricityPlans.com you can shop and compare renewable energy electricity plans from the most reputable providers in the state.
-100% renewable energy electricity plans are available in both Eversource and the United Illuminating markets.
+100% renewable energy electricity plans are available in both the Eversource and UI markets.
 You can get 100% renewable electricity in Hartford, Waterbury, Stamford, New London, Torrington, Bridgeport, New Haven, and more.

-Enter your zip code at the top of this page to shop for 100% renewable energy electricity plans in your area.
+Enter your zip code at the top of this page to shop for 100% renewable energy electricity plans near you.

 What is the CT Renewable Portfolio Standard (RPS)?